devpro/devpro-website/src/posts/2025-11-07-secured-images-lockin.md

 ## The VMware echo: Freedom lost overnight

 VMware started with open elements and broad adoption.
-Broadcom acquired it and resulted in price hikes, slashed support, forced migrations.
+Broadcom acquired VMware and it resulted in price hikes, slashed support, forced migrations.

 A vendor distro can: